 This very popular park is located in the hills above the suburban Almaden Valley.
 It has a very nice mixture of woodland and open hillsides with views over the Santa Clara and Almaden valleys.

-This tiny park on a hill near the John Muir house has some very nice oak woodland.
+This tiny park on a hill near the John Muir house has some very nice blue oak woodland.

 This small Berkeley park has one trail, a short, steep climb to a magnificent view of the Bay Area.